Methylene cyclopropyl acetic acid: Formation after ingestion of hypoglycin A

 Hypoglycin A (left) undergoes deamination, forming α-ketomethylene-cyclopropylpropionic acid (KMCPP, center), which then forms MCPA (right) through oxidative decarboxylation.

 Hypoglycin A is a water-soluble liver toxin, that upon ingestion, leads to hypoglycemia through the inhibition of gluconeogenesis, a metabolic pathway that leads to the generation of glucose from non-carbohydrate carbon sources (i.e. glucogenic amino acids, lactate, and glycerol).
 In addition, it also limits Acyl and carnitine cofactors, which are instrumental in the oxidation of large fatty acids.

 Hypoglycin A undergoes deamination, forming α-ketomethylene-cyclopropylpropionic acid (KMCPP), which then forms MCPA through oxidative decarboxylation.

 Hypoglycin A (and hypoglycin B) is found in the ackee fruit, the national fruit of Jamaica, and, like Litchi chinensis, is a member of the family Sapindaceae.
 The fruit is rich in fatty acids, zinc, protein, and vitamin A. In the fully ripened arils of the fruit, Hypoglycin A is present at only 0.1ppm, but in the unripened fruit it can exceed a concentration of 1000ppm.

 Toxicity

 Ingestion of the unripened fruit containing such a concentrated dose causes what is known as Jamaican vomiting sickness.
 Depending on the severity of the case, the symptoms range from headache, rapid heart beat and sweating to dehydration and low blood pressure stemming from intense vomiting, to delirium and coma, and finally seizures and death.
 The symptoms stemming from lychee poisoning are nearly identical, both being caused by MCPA, with lychee seeds also containing methylenecyclopropyl glycine (MCPG), a homologue of Hypoglycin A.

-Recent poisonings
+Poisonings

+In 2011 fourteen children reportedly perished in a poisoning incident in Bihar the largest producer of lychees in India.

-In 2014, numerous children died in Bihar (the largest producer of lychees in India) after consuming lychees.
-The vast majority of the fatalities were undernourished children, their preexisting low blood sugar detrimentally amplifying the effects.
+In 2014, numerous children died in Bihar after consuming lychees and the vast majority of fatalities were undernourished children, their preexisting low blood sugar detrimentally amplifying the effects.
 It is also possible that they ate unripe lychees.

-An earlier poisoning incident occurring in 2011 -also in Bihar- has been recorded.
-Fourteen children reportedly perished in this incident.
+An epidemiological study from 2017 stated that "an acute neurological illness with high mortality among children occur[s] annually in Muzaffarpur" linked to poverty and consumption of litchi resulting in toxic encephalopathy.